borisf/borisf.github.io/index.md

 I am a Senior Software Engineer working as a Partner Engineer at Google.
 I guide top companies on [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations.

+To work effectively with frameworks such as Spring and Android, I create small, focused programs that highlight and leverage the framework's core APIs.

 I enjoy the intersection of technology, problem solving and people.

 My expertise includes:
 * Spring - Core (Context and IoC), Boot (Rest, MVC and reactive) and AI